DiegoPerez1441/Repl.it_DissapearingRickRoll/README.md

 # Repl.it_DissapearingRickRoll

-This will run a shell script that will "Rick Roll" the first user that runs the Repl and then it will erase all evidence.
+This will run a shell script designed for Repl.it that will "Rick Roll" the first user that runs the Repl and then it will erase all evidence.
+It is meant for educational purposes and for a small prank.
+Enjoy!

 ## Preparation Instructions
 1. Download it using the Repl.it terminal